CyberSquad

-CyberSquad is a 2017 Hindi web series that premiered 24 August 2017 on video on demand platform ALTBalaji.
-It revolves around the adventures of four friends who form their own Cyber Squad as they blur the lines between the online and offline worlds.
+CyberSquad is a 2017 Hindi web series that premiered on 24 August 2017 on the video on demand platform ALTBalaji.
+The series revolves around the adventures of four friends who form their own Cyber Squad as they blur the lines between the online and offline worlds.

-The series is available for streaming on the ALT Balaji App and its associated websites since its release date.
+The series has been available for streaming on the ALT Balaji app and its associated websites since its release date.

 Plot

 The series revolves around four friends, KD (Rohan Shah), Rocky (Omkar Kulkarni), Uzi (Roshan Preet) and Tia (Jovita Jose) who are badass teenagers that help the police capture the most notorious criminals and hackers from their own secret cyber-den.
 They are young, smart and intelligent who use their high tech skills and arsenal of gizmos to make world a safer place.